umple/umple/cruise.umple/ReadMe.txt

       various types of error messages to be generated.
       NOTE: Umple is designed to be written in itself.
 Add new files here and give them .ump suffices
-      This is the most important directory in the system.
+      Note that much functionality is split into two files xx.ump   - the model (independent of destination programming language) xx_ code.ump   - methods written in Java for the model This is the most important directory in the system.

     src-gen